codedance/Retaliation/README.md

       fixed location.

   2. Download the <a href="https://github.com/codedance/Retaliation/raw/master/retaliation.py">retaliation.py</a>
-      script onto the system connected to your missile lanucher.
+      script onto the system connected to your missile launcher.

   3. Modify your `COMMAND_SETS` in the `retaliation.py` script to define your targeting commands for each one of your build-braking coders (their user ID as listed